AInnocentCodes/AInnocentCodes/README.md

   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSdRo7Z-K0AGBGsirfaMJgqNuF5cupj2ikQHA&usqp=CAU"100%"/>
 </div>
 <h1 align="center">Hello Everyone 👋, Alantz Innocent</h1>
-<h3 align="center">A web producer from Deerfield Beach, Florida</h3>
+<h3 align="center">A HTML Email Developer from Deerfield Beach, Florida</h3>
-<h4 align="center">Hey everyone, my name is Alantz Innocent, a web producer based out of Florida.
-I currently am a web producer/content editor, with a passion for web development.
-My current areas of specialization are with HTML, CSS and CMS.
-My ultimate goal is to eventually become a full stack web developer.</h4>
+<h4 align="center">Hey everyone, my name is Alantz Innocent, an HTML Email Developer based out of Florida.
+I currently am a HTML Email Developer, with a passion for web development as well as email marketing.
+My current areas of specialization are with HTML, CSS, CMS.
+Also specialize the use of email applications such as Mailchimp and ConvertKit..
+My ultimate goal is to eventually become a Email Marketing Specialist.</h4>

 <hr>